FedDAF: Federated Domain Adaptation Using Model Functional Distance: Experiments

 \subsection{Results}

 In this section, we show the results of the experiments along with the empirical analysis, including comparisons with existing methods and a parameter analysis.
-The comparison results are shown in Tables~\ref{tab:cifar10} and~\ref{tab:real_datasets}.
-Table~\ref{tab:cifar10} shows the results of different methods including existing and proposed methods on CIFAR10 dataset in different levels of data scarcity and different levels of domain shift, where Table~\ref{tab:real_datasets} depicts the results of three real life datasets with real domain shifts i.e. for PACS, VLCS and Office Caltech10.
-The values of both of these tables are obtained by recording best test accuracy across all the communication rounds achieved by different methods.
-Table~\ref{tab:parameter_analysis} shows the analysis of the parameter $\mu$ of Gompertz function, where we record best test accuracy for different values of $\mu$ on CIFAR10 dataset with data scarcity 0.05.
+The comparison results are shown in Tables~\ref{tab:1} and \ref{tab:2}.
+Table~\ref{tab:1} shows the results of different methods, including existing and proposed methods, on the CIFAR-10 dataset at different levels of data scarcity and domain shift, while Table~\ref{tab:2} depicts the results of three real-world datasets with real-world domain shifts, i.e., PACS, VLCS, and Office Caltech10.
+The values in both of these tables are obtained by recording the best test accuracy across all the communication rounds achieved by different methods.
+Table~\ref{tab:3} shows the analysis of the parameter $\mu$ of the Gompertz function, where we record the best test accuracy for different values of $\mu$ on the CIFAR-10 dataset with data scarcity 0.05.